jojoelfe/deco_lace_template_matching_manuscript/manuscript.md

 ribosomes in the imaged area.

 ### cryo-EMILIA for 2D imaging of whole lamella

+In order to obtain high-resolution data for complete lamella we used a new approach for data collection.
+This approach uses three key strategies: (1) ensures that every electron that exposes the sample is collected on the camera (2) uses beam-image shift to precisely and quickly raster the surface of the lamella and (3) uses a focusing strategy that does not rely on a sacrifical area.
+First, we focused the electron beam so that the entire beam was placed on the detector.
+We then centered a lamella under the electron beam and used beam-image shift of the microscope to systematically raster the whole surface of the lamella in a hexagonal pattern.
+Instead of focusing in a sacrifical area, we determined the defocus after every exposure using a routine implemented in SerialEM modeled after CTFFind.
+The focus was then adjusted based on the difference between desired and measured defocus.
+Since we used a serpentine pattern for data collection every expsoure is close to the previous exposure making drastic changes in the defocus unlikely.
+Furthermore we started our acquisition pattern on the platinum deposition edge, so the intial exposure where the defocus was not yet adjusted did not contain any biologically relevant information.
+Using this strategy we were able to highly consistently collect data with a defocus of 8 um (Figure 2B).

 ### 2D-Template matching of cryo-EMILIA data reveals ribosome distribution